samsuh/2026-journal/README.md

 ## 3/20/26 - Friday

+To do list:
-Eye thing is still there but less noticeable.
+- Eye thing is still there but less noticeable.
 Hopefully it'll pass.
 Search says to watch out for saturated fats and coffee. oof.
 Better than being blind tho
+  - ill start to cut down on things and up general health. maybe look into an eyecare supplement later.
+Maybe eat more salmon for omega3s.
+- Do some usdt to krw conversion. rate is good today. ill do it tonight to see where it goes.
+- i kinda wanna go for a ride. dno where to go tho.

 ## 3/19/26 - Thursday
 To do list: